obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Start Date

 - `group by start`
-  - The start date of the task, including the week-day, or `No start date`.
+  - The start date of the task, including the week-day, or `Invalid start date` or `No start date`.

 > [!released]
 >